 Whilst it has the benefit of being easy to store, query and analyse, structured data is relatively limited compared to the potential insight revealed by unstructured data.
 For example, structured data is perhaps not so helpful when trying to conduct an analysis over consumers to understand what motivates a consumer to purchase a specific product.
 Unfortunately humans don’t think like machines, a lot of their purchases are based on emotion thus leading to impulse purchases and this is something we cannot understand from looking at purely structured data alone.

-Nowadays, with the incredible growth of data – particularly unstructured data (labelled as big data) and the emergence of new technologies it is now possible to combine the analysis of structured and unstructured data to achieve better business outcomes than ever before.
+Nowadays, with the incredible growth of data – particularly unstructured data (labelled as big data) and the emergence of new technologies it is now possible to combine the analysis of structured data, semi structured data and unstructured data to achieve better business outcomes than ever before.
 We shouldn’t be thinking of this as structured vs. unstructured data, we should be thinking of ways of integrating the two to complement each other.